 Lock In Place

-It is nice that the blade firmly locks into place when the button is pushed.
+It is nice that the blade firmly locks into place when the button is pushed. thanks to the advanced liner lock.
 You have to push the button and close the knife, so no accidental foldings leading to cuts.
 I had that happen once when I was a kid even though I was generally careful.

 The knife is easy enough to close after you push the button in.
 Be firm when pushing the knife in so that it is set up to deploy when you push the button again.
 If you don’t have it pushed in right, then the springs are not set and the knife will not open right.